JohnCoene/chirp/docs/configure.md

 ## Colors

-You can specify two color palettes, one for continuous variables and one for discrete variables as well as the background color of the network (defaults to transparent), and the color of the edges.
+You can specify two color palettes, one for continuous variables and one for discrete variables as well as the background color of the traditional and Virtual Reality network (defaults to transparent), and the color of the edges.

 Default _continuous_ palette: